RedPitaya/Documentation/appsFeatures/multichannel/multichannel.rst

 .. note::

     Any restrictions or limitations of applications and control methods also apply to multiboard synchronisation.
 However, these should be interpreted **per board** and not for the full system.
-For example, if the Streaming application has an input data limitation of 20 MB/s per board (OS 2.05-37).
-    Therefore, if you have three boards in the system, the total input data rate is 60 MB/s (20 MB/s per board).
+    For example, if the *Data stream control* application has an input data limitation of 20 MB/s per board (OS 2.05-37) and we have three boards in the system, the total input data rate is 60 MB/s (20 MB/s per board).